ara-framework/website/docs/render-on-page.md

 {{>nova name="Example" data-title="Ara Framework" }}
 ```

-Finally we can run the website on http://localhost:8000.
+Finally, we can run the website on http://localhost:8000.

 ```shell
 PORT=8000 npm run start
 ```

 You can notice the page is not rendering the `Example` view yet.
 Taking a look in the HTML you can notice it's rendering a placeholder where the Nova view will be included.

 ```html
 <div data-hypernova-key="Example" data-hypernova-id="f07ac8b3-9256-49db-90b9-fb30789a8f85"></div>